Lord Charles Bentinck

-Lord William Charles Augustus Cavendish-Bentinck (20 May 1780 – 28 April 1826), known as Lord Charles Bentinck, was a British soldier and politician and a great-great-grandfather of Queen Elizabeth II.
+Lord William Charles Augustus Cavendish-Bentinck (20 May 1780 – 28 April 1826), known as Lord Charles Bentinck, was a British soldier and politician.

 Background

 Bentinck was the third son of British Prime Minister William Cavendish-Bentinck, 3rd Duke of Portland and Lady Dorothy (1750–1794), only daughter of Prime Minister William Cavendish, 4th Duke of Devonshire.
-William Bentinck, 4th Duke of Portland, and Lord William Bentinck were his elder brothers.
+William Bentinck, 4th Duke of Portland, and Lord William Bentinck were his older brothers.

 He was born on 20 May 1780 at Burlington House, Piccadilly.

 Political career

 Bentinck was returned to Parliament for Ashburton in 1806, a seat he held until 1812.
 He served under the Earl of Liverpool as Treasurer of the Household between 1812 and 1826.

 Family

 Bentinck married, firstly, Georgiana Augusta Frederica Seymour (baptised Elliott) (1782 – 10 December 1813), daughter of the courtesan Grace Elliott on 21 September 1808; she was said to be a daughter of the Prince of Wales or of the 4th Earl of Cholmondeley, both men claiming her paternity.
 They had one daughter, who was raised after Georgiana's death by Lord Cholmondeley at Cholmondeley Castle: